-- Children will only be picked up and dropped off at assigned bus stops. - The Driver must have all of the necessary forms and route updated before a new pick-up/dropoff bus stop will be assigned.
-Please allow at least 1 week for this to occur. - Community pick-up and drop-off points will be used at most apartment complexes and mobile home parks.
-It may also be necessary for a designated pick-up/drop-off point based on location of home, length of route and ability to offer transportation to as many children as possible. - Pick-up/drop off points are established at the discretion of the Driver and Transportation Supervisor. - Each child must have at least one person in the immediate area on their Center Pick-up Authorization Form. - Inform the Driver and center of any changes in name, phone number and address of parent, child and persons on the Center Pick-up Authorization Form. - Changes or additions to the Center Pick-up Authorization form or emergency contacts listed must be made in writing including Parent/Guardian signature and date of changes. - We must have parent/guardian signed and dated written permission in order to release child. - Parents who have a work schedule that varies from week to week are required to furnish the bus driver and center staff with the weekly schedule on Monday, informing staff of the days where their child will be picked up and dropped off each day that week.
-The pick-up and drop off location must be consistent each week, on the bus route and approved by the Transportation Supervisor.
+- Pick-up/drop off points are established at the discretion of the Driver and Transportation Supervisor. - Each child must have at least one person in the immediate area on their Escort Form. - Inform the Driver and center of any changes in name, phone number and address of parent, child and persons on the Escort Form. - We must have parent/guardian signed and dated written permission in order to release child. - Parents who have a working schedule that varies from week to week are required to furnish center staff with a weekly schedule on Monday, informing staff where their child will be picked up and dropped off.
+Pick up and drop off points must be on the bus route and approved by the Transportation Supervisor.
 Due to limited transportation services and length of routes, working schedules may not always be able to be accommodated.

-There must be an authorized person at the bus stop to receive your child and they must be 16 years old or older.
-In some cases, a parent or guardian may provide written permission to authorized people ages 12-15 years old to receive their child.
-Written permission form must be signed and dated by the parent/guardian and center administrator and kept on file.
+There must be an authorized person at the bus stop to receive your child and they must be 16 years old or older except when a parent or guardian has a written permission form on file for authorized people ages 12-15 years old.
+Written permission must be signed and dated by parent/guardian and administrator.